webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

 document.body.appendChild(dom);
 ```

-Above example is using `new` to instantiate a custom element.
+The above example is using `new` to instantiate a custom element.

 ```
 document.registerElement('x-component');